Cloud-Native-Aalborg/Meetup-1/README.md

 # Meetup-1

 This document contains the commands used in the kubernetes in 10 minutes presentation.
+Feel free to let me know if you have improvments or catch any typos.

 ## Steps to setup cluster